maxiangd/AWOASA-Magnetic-Target-Positioning/README.md

 ### 4.2 Basic Usage
 To run the AWOASA algorithm on a custom optimization problem:
-1. Define your objective function (fitness function) in a MATLAB `.m` file.
+1. Define your objective function (fitness function) in a main `.m` file.
 2. Set algorithm parameters (population size, maximum iterations, bounds) in the main script.
 3. Run the AWOASA main function/script to obtain the optimal solution.